big-tuwien/big-tuwien.github.io/content/publication/tuw-285608/index.md

   way, unlike IFC, our data model removes the long wait for the next implementation cycle to be completed by developers.
-Furthermore, it shortens the training time and facilitates the loss-, corruption-, and conflict-free exchange of information between domain experts, which is a key aspect of BIM.<br> As proof of concept, we present the evolution of the virtual building model from the construction to the operation phase.
+Furthermore, it shortens the training time and facilitates the loss-, corruption-, and conflict-free exchange of information between domain experts, which is a key aspect of BIM.
+As proof of concept, we present the evolution of the virtual building model from the construction to the operation phase.
 In each phase, stakeholders enrich the data model with the information they need for, e.g., analyses.
-Our approach considers the needs of the operation phase and works towards the construction and commissioning phases to set up the necessary data infrastructure by collecting information at every stage, from every stakeholder and considering inter - dependencies, potential conflicts and threats to model consistency.<br> Results show that the flexible data model of SIMULTAN can be adapted to the task.
+Our approach considers the needs of the operation phase and works towards the construction and commissioning phases to set up the necessary data infrastructure by collecting information at every stage, from every stakeholder and considering inter - dependencies, potential conflicts and threats to model consistency.
+  Results show that the flexible data model of SIMULTAN can be adapted to the task.
   It can handle structured as well as unstructured data.
 authors:
 - Galina Paskaleva
 - Thomas Lewis